14 Truths No One Tells You About Giving Birth

 There’s a reason babies are given hats, and it’s not why you think

-Sure, the hospital room is colder than the baby's home for the last nine months, but that's not the only reason they're given knitted hats aft they're born.
-"Sometimes, because Mom's been pushing for a while, the baby's head doesn't look that good.
-People get alarmed at how long the head can get, but it's good that it does it so the baby can fit and can be born vaginally."
+Sure, the hospital room is colder than the baby’s home for the last nine months, but that’s not the only reason they’re given knitted hats after they’re born.
+“Sometimes, because Mom’s been pushing for a while, the baby’s head doesn’t look that good.
+People get alarmed at how long the head can get, but it’s good that it does it so the baby can fit and can be born vaginally.”
 Elongated heads generally become round after 24 hours.
-Here are some other bizarre facts about newborns that will amaze you.
+(Here’s how we can prevent and treat birth defects.)

 Labor doesn’t always take hours

 Movies are cited for being unrealistic in portraying how quickly the birth process happens, but sometimes they may be closer to reality than stories of lengthy labor.
 “One time, a mom in labor was coming down the hallway to labor room.
 But she didn’t speak English and no one could understand her.
 By the time she got to labor room, the baby was being born in her pants!” says Williams.
 And this type of experience giving birth isn’t uncommon.
 “Some labors are so fast, women can’t make it to the room and lay down on floor next to nurse’s station to have their baby.
 Some women can’t make it past the emergency room and have it on the stretcher,” she says.

 Whoever said “three’s a crowd” hadn’t spent a lot of time in delivery rooms.
 While having family and friends around while giving birth is the mother’s choice, don’t be surprised by the number of hospital staff that may end up being present.
 “A lot of women don’t expect how many caregivers will interact with them,” says Weber.
 “If you need additional medical help or if something happens, you get a rush of people in the room.”

 Full moons and snowstorms keep L&D wards busy